cis-ds/course-site/content/homework/programming/index.markdown

 Since the World Bank has hundreds of indicators, your function should pare this down to only the handful of variables you intend to analyze.

+Once you have written this function, demonstrate that it works by importing the data files and combining them into a single data frame using an iterative operation.

 #### Let's recap the requirements for your function

 * Give it a meaningful name
 * It should take a single argument - the filepath to the data file.
 [Chapter 8 of *R for Data Science*](http://r4ds.had.co.nz/workflow-projects.html) explains directory structures and how to access files in a project. **Review this.** You will be marked down if your function requires an absolute file path such as `/Users/soltoffbc/Projects/Computing for Social Sciences/teach/homework/hw04`
+* Do not try and run the iterative operation inside of the function.
+Technically this can work, but it is far harder to fix errors and write the body of the function if you are performing both tasks simultaneously.
 * The output of the function should be a **tidy data frame for a single country, pared down to 2-4 substantive variables you will analyze**.

-Once you have written this function, demonstrate that it works by importing the data files and combining them into a single data frame using an iterative operation.

 Once you have the data imported, write a brief report exploring and analyzing at least [two variables in the data](http://data.worldbank.org/indicator).
 You should explore both variance and covariance, and present your results and analysis in a coherent and interpretable manner.
 The main point is that your report should not just be code and output from R - you also need to include your own written analysis.
 Submitting the report as an [R Markdown document](http://rmarkdown.rstudio.com/) will make this much easier (and is in fact mandatory).